-The Department of Music offers an M.A. in Performance for graduate students receiving training from music professors who are professional artists and scholars.
+The Department of Music offers an MFA in Performance for graduate students receiving training from music professors who are professional artists and scholars.
 Performers have the advantage of training in an intense academic environment while sharpening music techniques and performance skills.
 This occurs through participation in large and small ensembles, as well as through varied solo performance opportunities.
 Our goal is for students to become well-rounded performers with essential instrumental or vocal technique who are able to make historically informed performance choices.

 Piano, Voice, Guitar, Other Instruments Candidates for the M.F.A. degree in performance must take 30 hours of course work:

 |Select 18 hours in music literature, theory, history, performance, or other appropriate areas||18|